joxeankoret/pyavast/README.md

     main(sys.argv[1])
 ```

-As you can see, the only change with the previous example is that we're
+As you can see, the only real change with the previous example is that we're
 calling ```check_url()``` instead of ```scan_path```.

 Contact